Table of Contents

-Prognosis of lambert–Eaton myasthenic syndrome (LEMS) is usually poor due to underlying malignancy.
+Prognosis of Lambert–Eaton myasthenic syndrome (LEMS) is usually poor due to underlying malignancy.
 Quality of life is poor due to progressive weakness of muscles.
 LEMS does not affect vital muscles like in myasthenia gravis (MG).
-Maximum severity of weakness is attained within few months of onset of symptoms.
-In the absence of underlying malignancy, when it is caused by autoimmune disorder prognosis is determined by severity of symptoms and underlying autoimmune disease.
+Maximum severity of weakness is attained within a few months of the onset of symptoms.
+In the absence of underlying malignancy, when it is caused by autoimmune disorder prognosis is determined by the severity of symptoms and underlying autoimmune disease.

 Botulinum is a neurotoxin produced by bacteria Clostridium botulinum.

 Botulinum toxin is a protease that cleaves the SNARE proteins in the presynaptic terminals of the neuromuscular junction.
 These proteins regulate neurotransmitter release and, as such, ingestion of Botulinum toxin inhibits the release of acetylcholine (ACh) from the neuromuscular junction.